 When a person suffers from both chronic grief and substance abuse or addiction, this may be considered a dual diagnosis.
 Dual diagnosis, or co-occurring disorders, is when an individual has both a mental health condition and addiction.
 Co-occurring disorders can make recovery from both conditions difficult and will likely require specialized treatment.

 Getting Help For Co-Occurring Grief And Addiction

 If you or a loved one is suffering from both grief and a substance use disorder, it’s important to know that you are not alone and that help is available.
 Both of these conditions can be devastating and leave individuals feeling hopeless.
 However, seeking treatment can help someone reclaim his or her life from both grief and addiction.
-Addiction Campuses offers programs that are specifically catered to individuals dealing with co-occurring disorders like grief and substance addiction.
+Vertava Health offers programs that are specifically catered to individuals dealing with co-occurring disorders like grief and substance addiction.
 All of our programs are customized to meet the needs of each patient.

 To learn more about grief and addiction or to get more information on our dual diagnosis programs, contact an Vertava Health’ treatment specialist today.